Sammy-iiitb/Django-MVP-Landing-Page/README.md

 Django MVP Landing Page

-It this project a website is created using Django a web framework
+In this project a website is created using Django a web framework